 In order for your potential employer to see the reference as valid, it needs to come from someone in a supervisory role.
 Vice principals and school heads are ideal.
 Team leads, curriculum coordinators, instructional coaches and heads of department are also acceptable.
 Unfortunately, references from a colleague or coworker cannot be used.

-References need to come someone who has seen you teach.
+References need to come from someone who has seen you teach.

 Principals reading your references want to get an idea of your classroom style.
 Your referee should have insight into and be comfortable discussing your teaching practice.

 Make sure contact information is correct.